na-na-hi/renget/archive/guier.md

 ->[Jump straight to the Table of Contents](https://rentry.org/guier/#comprehensive-table-of-contents)<-

-I intend for this guide to serve as a point of reference for new people interested in Star Citizen and making sure it is always updated to represent the current state of the game. **Don't feel like you need to read everything here to get started**; just skim through what you think might be of interest.
-I won't be covering the planned features and mechanics CIG has yet to release in any sort of depth.
+The goals of this page are to serve as a point of reference for new people interested in delving into Star Citizen while also making sure it is constantly updated to represent the current state of the game. **Don't feel like you need to read everything here to get started**; just skim through what you think might be of interest.
+I won't be covering the planned features and mechanics that CIG has yet to release in any sort of depth, as they are not relevant.

-If you prefer a video format, I can link you to the most recently updated one I could find [here](https://www.youtube.com/watch?v=-O7AzkcRr2I).
+If you prefer a Star Citizen guide in a video format, I can link you to the most recently updated one I could find [here](https://www.youtube.com/watch?v=-O7AzkcRr2I).

 The downside to these YouTube tutorials for an alpha project like Star Citizen is the fact that frequent updates can drastically change core aspects of the game without warning, leaving these tutorials outdated and muddying the search results.
-Newer players shouldn't be expected to know if what they are watching is even relevant anymore.
 That's why I decided to make a Star Citizen guide on rentry—to avoid that issue.

 ->![meme](https://files.catbox.moe/qlkd54.gif)<-